marijnh/Eloquent-JavaScript/20_node.md

 {{index "MKCOL method", "mkdir function"}}

-Add support for a `MKCOL` method ("make column"), which should create a directory by calling `mkdir` from the `fs` module. `MKCOL` is not a widely used HTTP method, but it does exist for this same purpose in the _((WebDAV))_ standard, which specifies a set of conventions on top
+Add support for the `MKCOL` method ("make column"), which should create a directory by calling `mkdir` from the `fs` module. `MKCOL` is not a widely used HTTP method, but it does exist for this same purpose in the _((WebDAV))_ standard, which specifies a set of conventions on top